-Checking this will result in the value calculated from the weighted vertical ranges minus the altitude offset also found on this dialog being applied to the vehicle.
+Checking this will result in this vehicle's altitude being determined from the observed altitude value found in the string from this device minus the altitude offset also found on this dialog.
 This value can be displayed in the Vehicle Text window as ROV Alt.

-Unchecked will result in no assignment of the vehicle's altitude from this device.
+Unchecked will result in no calculation or assignment of the vehicle's altitude from this device.
 The raw data is still always recorded.